twboom/Be4stBoard/README.md

 The original Be4stSie Soundboard!

 ## About
 This is a small soundboard webapp with sounds from Be4stSie!

-Please note: I'm not a developer, it is *not* my job.
-That's why my code can be very sloppy!

-### Rewrite
-Because I've learned so much since I last worked on this project I decided to rewrite it.
-You can follow the progress on the [Rewrite-branch][rewrite-branch] on the GitHub.

-I'll be employing different techniques because, well, how Be4stBoard currently works is honestly stupid.
-On the rewrite I won't use frameworks, but Python will be used on server side to build the app on deploy.
-Still no fancy dynamic or database stuff...
+It'll always be a hobby project, and I might abandon it for some time...

 ## Features
 Be4stBoard now only has one feature, the soundboard!
 However, you can find *all* the sources on the [sources] page!